 Michal Vrba (b.
 1976) comes from a small village in East Bohemia.
 He has been writing since his childhood, mostly short stories.
-The Slingshot (Argo, 2016) was the most accomplished Czech debut of the year, combining the compelling theme of the occupation, literary talent and an ability to narrate a gripping tale.
+The Slingshot (Argo, 2016) was the most accomplished Czech debut of the year, taking literary talent and narrative skill to a gripping tale about occupation.

 September 2019, 178 pages